Welcome to Fleet Activities Sasebo!

 This interstate compact is a game changer for military families in resolving education transition issues for military children.
 It assists military students with tangible ways during multiple school-to-school transfers.
 Articles IV-VII address Enrollment, Placement, Eligibility, and Graduation policies.
 Every school district in the US has military children and all 50 states have adopted the compact as state law.
 Each state has an appointed commissioner and council.
 The District of Columbia and DoDEA are ex officio members.

 The Youth Sponsorship and Student 2 Student programs match youth sponsors to inbound youth 3rd-12th grade, including homeschool students.
-Youth have instant validity with other youth and as sponsors help new youth connect to their new installation, school, and community.
+Youth have instant validity with other youth and sponsors help new youth connect to their new installation, school, and community.
 The three components of YSP are Outreach, Orientation, and Peer-to-Peer.
 To request a youth sponsor and/or become a youth sponsor, please send us an email with your name and grade.

 • Navy Youth Sponsorship Application